Aloe perfoliata L.

 Mitre Aloe, Rubble Aloe

-The specific epithet "perfoliata" derives from the Latin words "per," meaning "through" and "folia," meaning "leaf," and refers to the way the stem seems to pass through the leaves.
+The specific epithet "perfoliata (per-foh-lee-AY-tuh)" means "appearing to have the stem passing through the leaves; having the leaf around the stem at the base" and refers to the way the stem seems to pass through the leaves.

 How to Grow and Care for Aloe perfoliata